FAQ

 Q. When is the best time to come?

-We operate based on aurora viewing, so there is a good chance of viewing anytime between mid-August & mid-April.
-January – April tend to have more clear nights per month (20 days) than in October/November (17 days), but at the same time, it’s not a HUGE difference.
+That said, January – April tend to have more clear nights per month (20 days) than in October/November (17 days), but at the same time, it’s not a HUGE difference.
 We often tell guests to plan on coming based on what you’d want to do during the daytime.
 E.g., if you want to dog sled, then December – March is best.
 If you want to enjoy the fall colors, go hiking, or avoid the cold, then late August to mid-September is the time.
 I also tell folks to come when it’s most convenient for them, such as children’s school break, your work schedule, have to use up airline miles by a certain date, etc.

 Q. How many nights should I stay?